-I don’t often recommend specific WordPress plugins but I rather like Slim SEO like this one for it’s simplicity.
+I don’t often recommend specific WordPress plugins but I rather like Slim SEO for it’s simplicity.
 SEO plugins is a hotly contested category in the WordPress space and Slim SEO brings something new to the table.

 The go to plugins these days are Yoast SEO and All in One SEO, but they are increasingly large and, frankly, overwhelming in their complexity.
 For people who are experts at SEO I’m sure they’re great but for the average blogger I’d argue they are too much.
 Recently there have been a bunch of new, simpler, SEO plugins.
 I’m a fan of the SEO Framework: it has a simpler interface and fewer options making it much easier to optimize your site.
 In fact it’s what I use here on Binary Moon.